AStefankiv/writing/the_case_for_oauth.md

 ## Existing Solutions: Complicated Options

-Before OAuth, options for accessing user data were inconsistent and risky: direct password sharing exposed users and services to major breaches, enterprise-focused solutions like SAML were too complex for everyday apps, and private APIs required learning a new system for every integration.
-The market clearly needed a lightweight, standardized ["valet key"](https://carsmithmidlands.co.uk/blog/what-is-a-valet-key/) protocol for web applications.
+Before OAuth, options for accessing user data were inconsistent and risky: direct password sharing exposed users and services to major hacks, business-oriented solutions like SAML were too complex for everyday apps, and private APIs needed a new system for every integration.
+The web needed a lightweight, standard ["valet key"](https://carsmithmidlands.co.uk/blog/what-is-a-valet-key/) protocol for web apps.

 ## The Chosen Solution: OAuth as the "Valet Key" Protocol

-OAuth emerged as the direct answer to these problems.
-It introduced a fundamental shift: **delegated authorization**.
+OAuth came as the direct answer to these problems.
+It introduced a fundamental change: **delegated authorization**.

 **Core Concept:** OAuth allows a user to grant a third-party application limited access to their resources hosted on another service, without sharing their credentials.